-One must absorb God.
-Through one’s bare feet in the snow, not through some personal verbal bullshit.
+You should absorb God.
+Through your bare feet in the snow, not through some personal verbal bullshit.

 As a memory studies researcher, like many of my colleagues, I pay particular attention to the mention of monuments and memorial plaques in the news.
 As someone who wrote a Master of Science thesis on Russian rock music, however, I was double-intrigued to learn recently that last month, the municipal authorities of the city of Novosibirsk refused to grant permission for a memorial plaque to Yana (Yanka) Dyagileva.
 She was a talented but amateur poetess, declared the commission, and her fan base is too localized.